HancockLab/African_A.thaliana/README.md

-This repository contains scripts for the paper Durvasula and Fulgione et al 2017.
-"African genomes illuminate the early history and transition to selfing in Arabidopsis thaliana".
+This repository contains scripts for the paper:

+Durvasula*, A., Fulgione*, A., Gutaker, R. M., Alacakaptan, S. I., Flood, P. J., Neto, C., Tsuchimatsu T., Burbano H.A., Picó F.X., Alonso-Blanco, C., Hancock, A. M. (2017).
+African genomes illuminate the early history and transition to selfing in Arabidopsis thaliana.
+Proceedings of the National Academy of Sciences of the United States of America, 114(20), 5213–5218. http://doi.org/10.1073/pnas.1616736114

 The analyses are based on a VCF file that contains genotype calls through the SHORE pipeline for all 1001 genomes individuals and the new individuals included with this paper.